ralna/SIFDecode/README.md

 # SIFDecode
 A package to decode SIF optimization test examples for use by CUTEst and GALAHAD

-See the [CUTEst wiki](https://github.com/ralna/CUTEst/wiki) for download and instalation instructions
+See the [CUTEst wiki](https://github.com/ralna/CUTEst/wiki) for download and installation instructions

 [![Build Status](https://travis-ci.org/ralna/SIFDecode.svg?branch=master)](https://travis-ci.org/ralna/SIFDecode)